Kirin18/murshyidnordin.github.io/README Kirin.md

 2. Future enhancement
 A list of completed products (at least 8 products per pages) will be displayed during the final presentation.
-Future enhancement shall also include interactions and storage of data for the Add-To-Cart page.
+Future enhancement shall also include interactions and storage of data.
 Contributions are shown in Group COntribution

 Group Contribution
 Name       Contributions
-Khalid  > • Pages: Home page, Gallery, Report Venue, Report Equipments and Forms
+Khalid  > • Pages: Home page, Gallery, Report Venue, Report Equipments and Booking Equipment form
           • Web elements: Navigation bar
-Future enhancements    •
+Future enhancements    • Make sure all links in all pages is working
+                       •Add more grapgical aspect
+                       •Add more pictures to Gallery
+                       •Add a backend service to all the pages where it is required

 Murshyid  >     • Pages: About Us, List Rental Fees,Choose Equipments, Check Equipments Availibility
                  • Web elements: Logo
-Future enhancements        • Adding more feature and wirte text in good color
+Future enhancements        • Adding more feature and apply good color for texts and boxes.
-                             • Choose better and high quality image Apply event handler function to link between the pages
+                             • Choose better and high quality image and Apply event handler taht function to link between the pages
                            • JavaScript event handlers for Check Availibilty and storage of data using JSON to check current status of the equipment
  Adam >        •Pages:Contact Us, Booking Venue, Check Venue Availibility
                • Web elements: social media logo